By use case

 If you’ve worked on public projects before, you’re already familiar with Building Information Management or BIM software, which is mandatory for those jobs.

 BIM software helps improve communications with clients, but also with other parties involved in projects.
 Increased transparency and a single source of truth: what better foundation for improved collaboration?
 It doesn’t just sound good in the abstract, either.
 According to Boston Consultancy Group analysts, BIM should be advanced enough to deliver productivity gains between 15% and 25% as early as 2025.

 And did you know: if you’re interested in expanding beyond the United States, BIM should definitely be on your radar.
 Use of Building Information Modeling platforms is used extensively in China, is recommended in the EU, and even mandatory for (some) public sector projects in the UK, Norway and South Korea, with Germany to follow in 2020.

 The launch announcement of the Google Home Mini (via pop-up donut shops) only underlines what we already knew: the Internet of Things isn’t an ephemeral trend.
 This technology is here to stay, and it’s already changing the way we live and work.
 One way that the construction and building industry can benefit from IoT technology is advanced tracking.

-For example: wearable smart devices make it easier to track employees.
+For example, wearable smart devices make it easier to track employees.
 This offers opportunities to improve safety, but also minimize labor waste and even fraud.
 Another way construction companies can benefit from IoT is equipment and machinery with online capabilities that can monitor and communicate about its own status, streamlining your maintenance and repair processes.

 BIM software helps you streamline collaboration and communication.
 You can optimize operations using IoT technology.
 And with e-commerce for building and construction materials, you can bring your commercial processes up to speed too.